CLASSIC SEMINAR2 - 4 Days

 Unlock justice and secure your freedom during police encounters!
 This class includes skits that simulate encounters with law enforcement.
 Students will see the knowledge learned in Legal 101 & Civics 101 applied in action.
 Experienced instructors teach examples of common encounters and teach you specific wording.
 Most people give up their constitutional rights during encounters with law enforcement.
 These mistakes are avoidable and costly!
 For everyone in the cannabis industry, this class is essential to know your legal rights and explore the “gray areas” in order to do risk analysis and make informed decisions.
 This class is a must for anyone in the cannabis industry.

-Classic Seminar Course Descriptions
+Classic Seminar Class Descriptions

 Legal 101 – Federal vs State Law